TechnionTDK/jbs-classifier/README.md

 Without any option (or only dbg flag) interactive mode will be used.

-Scan output is written to outputs/<timestamp>.json
+Scan output is written to outputs/timestamp.json

-Further information is available under 'stat_<timestamp>' in the following files: all_pages                       All parsed pages pages_with_refs                 Pages with potential references pages_refs                      Potential references by page pages_with_uri                  Pages with references pages_uri                       URIs by page error_pages                     Un-parsable pages profiler                        Run time information of each phase
+Further information is available under 'stat_timestamp' in the following files:

+all_pages - All parsed pages

+pages_with_refs - Pages with potential references

+pages_refs - Potential references by page

+pages_with_uri - Pages with references

+pages_uri - URIs by page

+error_pages - Un-parsable pages

+profiler - Run time information of each phase

 Full usage is available by running the program with --help flag.